pastoriomarco/manymove/README.md

 The `manymove` project is meant for roboticists to ease the transition to ROS2 coming from the classic frameworks of major manufacturers.
 It provides a simplified, generalized framework for building robotic manipulator control logic using ROS 2 and MoveIt 2.
 This series of packages was created around Ufactory Lite6 and UF850 cobots, but it is structured in a way that can extend to other robots.
-Also included is an example using Franka Emika Panda, which is the default demo model for Moveit in ROS2 Humble.
+Also included is an example using Franka Emika Panda, which is the default demo model for Moveit in ROS2 Jazzy.

 ---

 ## Prerequisites

-- **Install ROS2 Humble, Moveit2 and xarm_ros2**:
+- **Install ROS2 Jazzy, Moveit2 and xarm_ros2**:
-  - You can follow the instructions on the Humble branch of [xarm_ros2 on github](https://github.com/xArm-Developer/xarm_ros2/tree/humble) to install all the required packages.
+  - You can follow the instructions on the Jazzy branch of [xarm_ros2 on github](https://github.com/xArm-Developer/xarm_ros2/tree/jazzy) to install all the required packages.

 ---